ahmedvienna/CVEs-and-Vulnerabilities/README.md

 1. CVE-2024-0191 -> Engineers Online Portal Web 1.0 unauthenticated Access to the uploaded Files from all Users.
 1. CVE-2024-0192 -> Engineers Online Portal Web 1.0 Engineer can upload any File Extensions leading to stored XSS
 1. CVE-2024-0260 -> Engineers Online Portal Web 1.0 After the password change user must be logged out
 1. CVE-2024-0262 -> Online Job Portal  Web 1.0 stored XSS in the creation of new NEWS from the admin
+1. CVE-2024-0351 -> Engineers Portal Session Fiaxtion Vulnerability
+1. CVE-2024-0350 -> Creation of Engineers without to be authorized as an Admin
+1. CVE-2024-0349 -> Engineers Portal HTTPOnly and Secure Flag not set to True
+1. CVE-2024-0348 -> Engineers Portal No Size Limitation while File uploading
+1. CVE-2024-0347 -> Register an Engineer with the Password weak Password Policy